scuzzydude/asimov/asimov.md

 Scoot of Bling will form staking networks with other Scoot of Bling.
 A rapper from Korea visits Brooklyn, because he's in the same exclusive staking network as the Bonzo Bentley, he might warrant an honor of a pickup -- it's like a royal courtesy -- as long as there is a special set of wheels waiting next time Jay-Z lands in Seoul.

 This could lead to all kinds of exclusive luxury.
 Every genius musician needs a boat, but a musician don't need a boat every day.
 Scoot of Yacht is the way to go.
-Same goes with homes in Italy, or the Rivera or in Manhattan or Tokyo.
-Instead of AirBnB, it's a network of places to stay connected by shared value systems.

 Exclusivity is a privilege of genius wealth.
 It's open and every participant will know the rules.
 The exclusivity lasts while the bling has value.
 The Bentley, without its association with Jay-Z's genius, is just an expensive car that costs way too much to insure and maintain.
 The value is conferred by its association with the value system of Jay-Z.